Reliable-Information-Lab-HEVS/ICLR2025/meta_insecure_code_detector/README.md

 # Insecure Code Detector

-**Note that an improved version of insecure code detector library is released together with [CodeShield](https://github.com/meta-llama/PurpleLlama/tree/main/CodeShield), CybersecurityBenchmarks will migrate to the new version in near future**

-Insecure Code Detector(ICD) is a tool designed to identify Insecure coding practices in any given code snippet.
-ICD operates using a comprehensive set of analyzers, each equipped with specific rules.
+Insecure Code Detector(ICD) is a library developed to identify Insecure coding practices in any given code snippet.
+ICD operates using a set of analyzers, each equipped with specific ruleset.
 As of now, ICD supports 8 different programming languages.
 Theses include widely-used languages such as C, C++, Python, and Java.

 ## Building principles of ICD
 ICD is built on three fundamental principles-